 “Our generation is seeing the negative impacts on marine and bird life that plastic is having.
 We are not tied to a need for plastic for bin liners and dog waste.
 We want the change where we can reuse bags, coffee cups, not use plastic straws or balloons and reduce plastic packaging of food.”

 Now in year 10, Sophia plans on carrying on her passion for the environment beyond high school.
 “I am interested in a role associated with town planning where I could influence the planning of buildings, roadways, parks and look to build a more greener, sustainable communities.

 “But as soon as I have finished collecting the signatures I would like to establish a Youth Forum where the youth have a say in environmental issues and look to develop innovative solutions to resolve problems.”

 The NSW parliament does not allow online signatures.
-Therefore, if you would like to help Sophia with her petition, please print out the attached document that can be downloaded here, and send it back to 33 Tyneside Avenue, Willoughby North, 2068 with as many signatures as possible.
+Therefore, if you would like to help Sophia with her petition, please print out the attached document that can be downloaded here, and send it back to PO Box 554, Willoughby 2068 with as many signatures as possible.
 Please do not sign the petition if you do not live in NSW.